liminalsunset/basic/README.md

 1. Make (or navigate to) a directory for the project
 2. CD into the directory

+** might be easier to open code here, so you don't have to activate the env twice--either do it initially or wait until after you're at the point you need a .gitignore

 3. Set up a virtual environment for your project: python3 -m venv env-name

+Actually I could just keep going in the terminal wait for VSCode... so skip to 5 once you activate your env

 4. Open vscode and in the vscode terminal type: source env_name/bin/activate